 This is in fact the most essential ingredient because without capital, you can’t do anything.

+Avoid using cash loans for your business, they reflect poorly on your credit score and ability to repay.
+The only case to take cash loans for bad credit holders is when all other avenues have been exhausted and you cannot wait to restore your credit to start your business earning revenue.
 Some of the places to source for business loans for your small scale business in Nigeria include Thrift and Cooperative societies, NGO’s, Micro-finance banks, religious bodies,crowd funding websites and several other Government bodies.